 By fostering an understanding of the factors that promote resilience, PoM - Peace of Mind ...
 Happy Life! likes to empower individuals, families, and communities to navigate the inevitable challenges of life with greater strength, adaptability, and well-being.

-As all our podcast formats we offer the "listen on demand" version as Mp4 with Karaoke-style subtitles (for people with disabilities). - And you get the fully 1:1 script as free PDF download from our archive ... https://www.pomshop.nl/transcripts
+All our podcast formats we offer the "listen on demand" version as Mp4 with Karaoke-style subtitles (for people with disabilities). - And you get the fully 1:1 script as free PDF download from our archive. ... https://www.pomshop.nl/transcripts

 Hint in advance: More articles and podcasts about resilience will follow. - Subscribe our free newsletter to keep yourself updated.